Bookmark This Site

 • Portability.
 Once your medical resident’s obligations are completed, you’ll probably move on.
 Once you do, your current group benefits will cease and you’ll have to consider purchasing an individual disability insurance policy anyway.
 If you do it now, while you’re a resident physician, it may cost you less and provide more protection than applying for new coverage in the future.
 This issue can become particularly troublesome if your medical history changes for the worse during your residency period.

 These are only a few important reasons to consider getting individual disability income insurance for resident physicians coverage.
 Use informative websites like ProtectYourIncome.com to get all the information you need to find the best resident physician disability insurance program for you.
-Refer to your insurance policy contract for specific information regarding your coverage and for actual terms, conditions and exclusions.
-The above statements are general in nature and may or may not reflect the actual terms of your insurance policy.

 Comments